Workers’ Compensation Claims in New Jersey for Workplace Harassment

 If you’re facing any of these behaviors, it’s important to know your legal options under New Jersey law.

-Workers’ Compensation for Emotional Distress in NJ
+Does Workers’ Compensation Cover Emotional Distress in New Jersey?

 Many people think workers’ compensation only applies to physical injuries, but New Jersey law also covers psychological injuries in certain cases.
 Emotional distress, anxiety, and other mental health conditions caused by workplace harassment can qualify for compensation if they directly affect your ability to work.

-When Does Emotional Distress Qualify for Workers’ Compensation?
+When Emotional Distress Qualifies for Workers’ Compensation

 To receive workers’ compensation for emotional distress in New Jersey, you must demonstrate that: